-- (a) As of May 15, 2025, CREIT has 6,545,454,004 issued and outstanding common shares.
+- (a) As of April 30, 2025, CREIT has 6,545,454,004 issued and outstanding common shares.
 Each share is entitled to (1) one vote in accordance with the By-Laws of the Company. - (b) The record date for purposes of determining the stockholders entitled to vote is May 19, 2025. - (c) Stockholders are entitled to cumulative voting in the election of directors of the Company, as provided for in the Revised Corporation Code.
 Under Section 23 of the Revised Corporation Code, a stockholder may vote such number of shares for as many persons as there are directors to be elected or he may cumulate said shares and give one candidate as many votes as the number of directors to be elected multiplied by the number of his shares shall equal, or he may distribute them on the same principle among as many candidates as he shall see fit: Provided, That the total number of votes cast by him shall not exceed the number of shares owned by him as shown in the books of the Company multiplied by the whole number of directors to be elected.
 The stockholder must be a stockholder of record as of May 19, 2025 in order that he may exercise cumulative voting rights.
-There are no conditions precedent to the exercise of the stockholders' cumulative voting right. - (d) Security Ownership of Certain Record and Beneficial Owners - (1) The names, addresses, citizenship, number of shares held, and percentage to total of persons owning more than five percent (5%) of the outstanding voting shares of the Company as of May 15, 2025:
+There are no conditions precedent to the exercise of the stockholders' cumulative voting right. - (d) Security Ownership of Certain Record and Beneficial Owners - The names, addresses, citizenship, number of shares held, and percentage to total of persons owning more than five percent (5%) of the outstanding voting shares of the Company as of April 30, 2025:

-Title of Class Name and Address of Record Owner/Relationship with Company Name of Beneficial Owner/Relationship with Record Owner Citizenship No. of Shares Held % Held Common Citicore Renewable Energy Corp. ("CREC") - Stockholder Edgar B. Saavedra Mr. Saavedra is the ultimate beneficial owner of CREC.
-Filipino 2,151,987,996 (Indirect) 32.88% Common SM Investments Corporation ("SMIC") - Stockholder SM INVESTMENTS CORPORATION Filipino 1,884,374,000 (Indirect) 28.79%
+Title of Class Name and Address of Record Owner/Relationship with Company Name of Beneficial Owner/Relationship with Record Owner Citizenship No. of Shares Held % Held Common Citicore RenewableEnergyCorp.("CREC")-Stockholder Edgar B. Saavedra Mr. Saavedra is the ultimate beneficial owner of CREC.
+Filipino 2,151,987,996 (Indirect) 32.88% Common SMInvestmentsCorporation("SMIC")Stockholder SM INVESTMENTS CORPORATION Filipino 1,884,374,000 (Indirect) 28.79%

-&lt;sup>1 Ms. Elizabeth Anne C. Uychaco and/or Mr. Ian Jason R. Aguirre will represent and vote the shares of SM Investments Corporation.
+Ms. Elizabeth Anne C. Uychaco and/or Mr. Ian Jason R. Aguirre will represent and vote the shares of SM Investments Corporation.

-(2) Security Ownership of Directors and Management as of May 15, 2025:
+(2) Security Ownership of Directors and Management as of April 30, 2025:

-The names, citizenship, number of shares held and percentage to total of persons forming part of the Board and Management of the Company as of May 15, 2025 are as follows:
+The names, citizenship, number of shares held and percentage to total of persons forming part of the Board and Management of the Company as of April 30, 2025 are as follows:

-Title of Class Name of Beneficial Owner Amount and Nature of Beneficial Owner Citizenship Percentage ĺ Common Edgar B. Saavedra 1 Filipino Nil Common Chairman of the Board (Direct) Filipino INII
+Title of Class Name of Beneficial Owner Amount and Nature of Beneficial Owner Citizenship Percentage Common Edgar B. Saavedra Chairman of the Board 1 (Direct) Filipino Nil